Quantum causal inference in the presence of hidden common causes: An entropic approach

 \section{Proposed Entropic Approach for Confounder Discovery in Quantum Systems}

-In this section, we provide an approach for identifying latent graphs in quantum systems, where we assume the Assumptions \ref{mainassump1} and \ref{mainassump2}, with the entropy replaced by the von-Neumann entropy, $S(X) = - {\sf tr}(\rho_X\log \rho_X)$.
-We first briefly review the formalism of \textit{quantum conditional density matrices}, which provides a solid framework for adapting classical iterative algorithms (Algorithm \ref{alg:LatentSearch} and \ref{alg:InferGraph}) to the quantum domain.
-Then, the proposed algorithm to identify latent graphs is described which uses the concept of the quantum conditional density matrix.
+In this section, we provide an approach for identifying latent graphs in quantum systems, where we assume the Assumption \ref{mainassump1}, with the entropy replaced by the von-Neumann entropy, $S(X) = - {\sf tr}(\rho_X\log \rho_X)$.
+We first briefly review the formalism of {quantum density matrices}, which provides a solid framework for adapting classical iterative algorithms (Algorithm \ref{alg:LatentSearch} and \ref{alg:InferGraph}) to the quantum domain.
+Then, the proposed algorithm to identify latent graphs is described.